 Wikipedia definition: “A penetration test, colloquially known as a pen test, pentest or ethical hacking, is an authorized simulated cyberattack on a computer system, performed to evaluate the security of the system.”

-Objective: To find as many vulnerabilities as possible, that may lead to a breach.
+Objective of a Pen Test: Find and Identify as many vulnerabilities as possible in a computer system, that may lead to a breach.

-Sometimes, pen testing simulations are known about by the teams they are impacting; other times they are not.
-From what I’ve found, it seems like these are commonly focused on exploiting known vulnerabilities that have not been patched properly or at all.
+Sometimes, pen testing simulations are known by the teams they are impacting; other times they are not.
+These tests are commonly focused on exploiting known vulnerabilities that have not been patched properly, if at all.

 Pen Testing Examples: